-Presently, for citizens of India, Bangladesh & Maldives, there’s no need of any Visa to visit Bhutan, but various Permits are required to visit various regions.
+Presently, for citizens of India, Bangladesh & Maldives, which are collectively referred to as Regional Tourists, don’t need Visa to visit Bhutan, but various Permits are required to visit various regions.
 And with the current trend of visiting Bhutan amongst regional tourists increasing at an alarming rate, I notice that there are lots of confusions and various queries coming up with the Bhutan’s Permit System.
-I hope this article will answer all their queries in simplified manner covering each and every minute details.
+I hope this article will answer all their queries in a simplified manner covering each and every minute details.

 First of all, there are two kinds of Permits